Annukka Jyrämä, PhD

 The head of the Cultural Management and Humanities Centre, Associate Porfessor Marko Lõhmus has previously worked as the general manager of the Eesti Kontsert, Tallinn Philharmonic Society and Pärnu City Orchestra.
 He has served as the music adviser for the Ministry of Culture and in addition to EAMT, he is currently teaching cultural management also at the Tartu University Viljandi Culture Academy.
 Marko is the board member of the Estonian Music Council and the association of the Estonian Music Festivals.
 He has published a number of articles that show a keen analysis and interpretation of cultural policy as well as cultural management.

-Anna Ranczakowska, MA (currently on maternity leave)
+Anna Ranczakowska, MA (programme coordinator)

 Being the coordinator of the cultural management master's programme, Anna participates actively in the academic and administrative development of the EAMT cultural management master's programme of which she is also a graduate.
 Anna has studied previously also religion philosophy, tourism and recreation management.